 Milwaukee Public Library offers Drop-In Tutoring for adult learners.
-Tutors are available to help with literacy skills, such as reading, writing, math and studying for tests, including the GED.
-Tutoring is free and no appointment is needed-it is on a first come basis.
-This service is available at the Central Library and select branches.
-Locations, days and times vary.
-Locations listed in the Tutoring Help brochure (pictured below).
+Tutors are available to help with literacy skills, reading, writing, math, life skills, high school and college homework, and studying for tests, including the GED.
+Tutoring is free and no appointment is needed, as it is offered on a on a first come basis.

 If you would like to support adult learners looking to improve basic literacy and life skills, we encourage you to apply.
 No teaching experience required!
 The MPL Tutoring FAQ is below this section.